secureCodeBox/secureCodeBox/CONTRIBUTING.md

 Generally the _secureCodeBox_ project follows the standard [GitHub Pull request process](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

-## Bugfixing And Securityfixing Released Features
+## Bugfixing and Security Fixing Released Features

-For Bugfixes and security fixes of the current release please follow the following workflow:
+For bugfixes and security fixes of the current release please follow the following workflow:
 - For the minor release
   - Checkout current minor release branch (e.g. v2.5.x) or create if not existent from latest git tag
   - Create a bugfix branch from release branch